munich-quantum-toolkit/naviz/doc/FileFormat.md

 ### Movement Speeds

-The maximum movement speed as well as the allowed acceleration are specified in the `movement`-block:
+The constant jerk of the machine is specified in the `movement`-block:

 ```
 movement {
-	speed: <number> // Maximum speed
-	acceleration {
-		up: <number> // Maximum acceleration
-		down: <number> // Maximum deceleration
+	jerk: <number> // Constant jerk
-	}
 }
 ```